jfnavarro/st_viewer/README.md

 * Download and install CMake 3.7.2 (https://cmake.org/files/v3.7/cmake-3.7.2.tar.gz) (Latest versions of CMake 3.9.x and 3.8.x have compatiblity issues with Qt so I recommend to download and install the version 3.7.2 or a previous one)

-	Tips (Linux and OSX):
+	Tips (for Linux and OSX; first download the file to a folder then in that folder open a terminal):

-		tar -xvzf cmake-3.7.2.tar.gz
+		tar -xvzf cmake-3.7.2.tar
 		cd cmake-3.7.2
 		./configure
 		make -j4
 		sudo make install

-* Download and install Qt open source from http://qt-project.org/downloads (use default settings and location)
+* Download and install Qt open source from http://qt-project.org/downloads (Choose Desktop application and Open Source and then use the defaultsettings and location)

-* Download and extract QCustomplot from http://www.qcustomplot.com/release/1.3.2/QCustomPlot.tar.gz
+* Downloan open and extract QCustomplot from http://www.qcustomplot.com/release/1.3.2/QCustomPlot.tar.gz

 * Download and compile Armadillo from http://arma.sourceforge.net/download.html

 	Tips (Armadillo only needs to be built for Linux and OSX):

-	* Download the latest stable release and then open a terminal and type:
+	* Download the latest stable release and then open a terminal and type (x.xxx.x refers to the Armadillo version):

 	        tar -xvf armadillo-x.xxx.x.tar.xz